Heinrich Pommerenke: Crimes and manhunt

-On 30 May 1959, in Singen, Pommerenke penetrated through the window of an 18-year-old store clerk in her parents' house and attempted to strangle her; however, the victim was able to free herself and call for help, whereupon Pommerenke fled.
+On May 30, 1959, in Singen, Pommerenke assaulted an 18-year-old store clerk in her parents' house and attempted to strangle her; however, the victim was able to free herself and call for help, whereupon Pommerenke fled.
 The woman was able to give the police the following day an exact description of the person, but he was not associated with the previous two murders.

-On 31 May 1959, shortly before midnight at the main railway station in Heidelberg, Pommerenke boarded the tourist special train D 969 to Finale Ligure on the Italian Riviera.
-In the train he murdered 21-year-old Dagmar Klimek with a knife stab to the chest, threw her body on the Rhine Valley Railway towards Basel just behind Freiburg im Breisgau near the Ebringen breakpoint from the train, then pressed the emergency brake, so that the train two miles further south of Schallstadt could come to a standstill.
-Pommerenke got out of his bed, returned to the corpse and dragged it to a nearby dirt road, where he committed sexual acts on it.
-Dagmar Klimek was reported by her friends as missing the following day when the train reached the Swiss Bellinzona; a connection with the emergency brake at Schallstadt, in which two witnesses saw a figure climbing out of the train, was not made.
-On 5 June 1959, Klimek's body was found at the embankment near Ebringen; the forensic examination revealed that the cause of death was a stab wound, while the other injuries as a result from the fall from the train were non-fatal.
+On May 31, 1959, shortly before midnight at the main railway station in Heidelberg, Pommerenke boarded the tourist special train D 969 to Finale Ligure on the Italian Riviera.
+In the train, he murdered 21-year-old Dagmar Klimek with a knife stab to the chest, threw her body on the Rhine Valley Railway towards Basel just behind Freiburg im Breisgau near the Ebringen breakpoint from the train, then pressed the emergency brake, so that the train three kilometres further south of Schallstadt could come to a standstill.
+Pommerenke got out of his bed, returned to the corpse, and dragged it to a nearby dirt road, where he committed sexual acts on it.
+Dagmar Klimek was reported missing by her friends the following day when the train reached the Swiss Bellinzona; a connection with the emergency brake at Schallstadt, in which two witnesses saw a figure climbing out of the train, was not made.
+On June 5, 1959, Klimek's body was found at the embankment near Ebringen; the forensic examination revealed that the cause of death was a stab wound, while the other injuries, as a result of the fall from the train, were non-fatal.
 The investigations of the Freiburg police initially came to nothing, also because the rail car in question, which was transferred to Freiburg for examination after a few days with the help of the Federal Criminal Police Office, had been cleaned several times, so that no usable traces could be detected.
 There was no evidence from the survey carried out of co-travellers at their holiday destinations in Italy.